danielle128/R-cleaningData/CodeBook.md

 A full description of the original data is available at:

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
+The dataset was downloaded to the local directory "~/R/Getting&Cleaning_Data/Project/UCI HAR Dataset/" from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

+The raw sampled data (../Inertial Signals) was not used for the project, only the features (based on the raw data)  are used.
+The data was also split into training and testing sets.
+Each set contains
+X -- feature measurements
+y -- integers indicating the activity labels for each row of X subject -- integers indicating the subjects (users) for each measurement in X

+features.txt contains description of the list of features

+activity_labels.txt is used to correlate integer labels for acitivity and the respective descriptive names.

-The data used are mean and standard deviation of each variable measured.
+The data being processed are mean and standard deviation of each feature that's measured decided based on features.txt

 ##Creating the tidy datafile

 ###Guide to create the tidy data file
-Description on how to create the tidy data file (1. download the data, ...)/
+The training and test sets were combined for each data frame, followed by subsetting, merging, and aggregation for the tidy data file.
+Detailed steps can be found at https://github.com/danielle128/R-cleaningData/blob/master/ReadMe.md

 ###Cleaning of the data
 The subject's name was transformed into an Subject (unique integers) (1-30), the type of activity was transformed into a factor Activity (6 levels: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING), all measurement data was transformed into numerical vectors after taking the average for each subject doing each activity.